Small Fortress (Terezín)

 The Small Fortress (Malá pevnost, Kleine Festung) is a fortress forming a significant part of the town of Terezín in the Czech Republic.
-This former military fortress was established at the end of the 18th century together with the whole town of Terezín on the right bank of the Ohře river.
-It served as a prison in the 19th century.
+The former military fortress was established at the end of the 18th century together with the whole town of Terezín on the right bank of the Ohře River.
+It served as a prison in the 19th century and was also house of Imprisonment for Gavrilo Princip.

 World War I

-During World War I, the fortress served as a prison for the opponents of the Austro-Hungarian monarchy.
-During the war, Serbian nationalist Gavrilo Princip, assassin of Archduke Franz Ferdinand of Austria, was imprisoned here.
+During World War I, the fortress served as a prison for the opponents of Austria-Hungary.
+During the war, the Yugoslav nationalist Gavrilo Princip, who assassinated Archduke Franz Ferdinand of Austria, was imprisoned here.
 Princip died after nearly four years in the prison on 28 April 1918 of tuberculosis.

 World War II

 During World War II, the fortress served as a prison for the Prague Gestapo from 10 June 1940 until May 1945.
 It was the largest prison in the Protectorate of Bohemia and Moravia.
 Unlike the Terezín Ghetto, where the Jews were imprisoned, the Small Fortress served as a prison for the political opponents of the Nazi German regime, Czech resistance members, some British POWs, and other people from the Soviet Union, Yugoslavia, France, Italy etc. Throughout the operation of the Gestapo prison, around 32,000 people (including 5,000 women) were incarcerated here.

 Executions in the fortress were carried out from 1943, based on the Sonderbehandlung treatment.
 In total more than 250 prisoners were executed here, with the last execution of 51 people taking place on 2 May 1945.

 Living conditions in the prison were deteriorating every year, with the prisoners being used as slave labor mainly outside the fortress with various companies in the area.
 Nazi authorities used forced slave labor for military production for the Reich until the very last days of the war.

 The Small Fortress had the character of a transitional prison, where the prisoners were being gradually sent to concentration camps.
-Around 2,600 prisoners died directly in the fortress as a result of hunger, torture and poor hygiene.
+Around 2,600 prisoners were killed in the fortress through hunger, torture and poor hygiene.
 Thousands died after being transported from Terezín to concentration camps and elsewhere.

 Commanding officer of the Small Fortress was SS-Hauptsturmführer Heinrich Jöckel, executed after the war in October 1946.